On teaching mathematics to gifted students: some enrichment ideas and educational activities: Modular arithmetic.

 Another interesting exercise for Pragya was to use the above multiplication table to create a digram as follows.
 She started with drawing a circle.
-Then she placed the points $ 1, 2, \cdots n=7 $ on the circle with equal spacing between points.
+Then she placed the points $ 1$, $ 2, \ldots, n=7 $ on the circle with equal spacing between points.
 Now for each of the above points $ m $, she joined the points $ m $ and $ (2m \mod 7) $ by a straight line to obtain Fig.~\ref{fig:sub-first}.
-The interesting thing happened when she did the same exercise for the set $ {1,2,\cdots n=36} $ to get Fig.~\ref{fig:sub-second}.
+The interesting thing happened when she did the same exercise for the set $ {1,\, 2,\ldots, n=36} $ to get Fig.~\ref{fig:sub-second}.
 The envelope of the chords happened to be a `heart like shape'.
-Indeed, this shape was a cardioid and the above method to draw a cardioid as the envelope of a pencil of lines is due to L.Cremona (To do: GIVE REF.).
-Now it was a good time to introduce polar coordinates to Pragya.
-She understood how to plot a Cardiod $ r = 1 + cos(\theta)$.
+Indeed, this shape was a cardioid and the above method to draw a cardioid as the envelope of a pencil of lines is due to L.~Cremona.
+Then it was a good time to introduce polar coordinates to Pragya.
+She understood how to plot a cardioid $ r = 1 + cos(\theta)$.
 It also became obvious to Pragya that drawing the chords and doing modular arithmetic is going to be very time-consuming if $ n $ is big.
 Therefore, it would be nice if we can take help from a computer.
 This was a good motivation for her to learn to write a computer program (also see Sect.~\ref{Sect:Scratch}).
 She learned the concept of 'loop' and managed to write programs for generating Figs.~\ref{fig:sub-third} and \ref{fig:sub-fourth}.

+Other patterns can be generated by considering more points on the circle, for example with $ 360 $ points.
+Patterns generated by considering multiplication modulo $ 360 $ are shown in Fig.~$ \ref{fig:three-thirty-sixty} $.
+The two diagrams on the top row ((a) and (b) are created using multiplication by $ 6 $ and $ 7 $ modulo $ 360 $ respectively.
+The bottom row diagrams are generated by using multiplication by $ 9 $ and $ 10 $ modulo $ 360 $ respectively.
+Interesting geometric shapes such as pentagon, hexagon etc., appear at the centers of the diagrams in Fig.~$ \ref{fig:three-thirty-sixty} $.

-cardioid is a cycloidal curve.
-Cycloidal curves are described by the path traced by a point that is lying to a circle rolling along another circle or a straight line without slipping.
-Interactive geometry and algebra Software Geogebra, can be used to simulate this rolling and create animation depicting various cycloidal curve (see Sect.~$ \ref{Sect:Geogebra} $).
-Cycloids appear in the solution of the brachistochrone problem (see \cite{de1993galileo} for an historical account of this problem) and Pragya was fascinated to learn the history of the brachistochrone problem and its connection with the cycloids.
+Cardioid is a cycloidal curve.
+Cycloidal curves are described by the path traced by a point that is lying to a circle rolling along another circle or a straight line without slipping (See Fig.~$ \ref{fig:cycloid} $ and Fig.~$ \ref{fig:Cardiod} $).
+Interactive geometry and algebra Software Geogebra, can be used to simulate this rolling and create an animation depicting various cycloidal curve (see Sect.~$ \ref{Sect:Geogebra} $).
+Cycloids appear in the solution of the brachistochrone problem (see \cite{de1993galileo} for a historical account of this problem) and Pragya was fascinated to learn the history of the brachistochrone problem and its connection with the cycloids.

 There was even more to the story of a cardioid.
 The complex map $ {\displaystyle z\to z^{2}} $ sends a circle through the origin to a cardioid.
 This results in the interesting fact that the boundary of the central bulb of the Mandelbrot set is a cardioid.
 The Mandelbrot set contains an infinite number of self-repeating patterns such that the central bulbs of these smaller repeating copies are approximate cardioids (see Fig.~$ \ref{fig:Mandelbrot} $).
 The Mandelbrot set is an example of Fractals.
 Fractals are one of the most visually stunning and mysteriously beautiful objects in mathematics (see Sect.~$ \ref{Sect:Fractals} $).